 Many Claim to be the Subjects in the Sailor and Nurse Kiss Picture

-When the photo ran in Life magazine, Edith Shain recognized herself but she didn't come forward until 1980, years after the war ended.
-She wrote to Life magazine and informed them that on August 14, 1945 she was the nurse standing in the crowd in Times Square when a stranger in a sailor's uniform grabbed and kissed her.
-She claimed to be the nurse in the famous kiss picture.
+When the photo ran in Life magazine, Edith Shain recognized herself, however, she didn't come forward until 1980, years after the war ended.
+She wrote to Life magazine and informed them on August 14, 1945 she was the nurse standing in the crowd in Times Square when a stranger in a sailor's uniform grabbed and kissed her.
+She claimed to be the nurse in the famous picture.

 Over the course of time, many other women and men have come forward to claim to be the subjects of the embrace.
 Mrs. Shain has been widely accepted as the authentic nurse receiving the kiss.
 She returned to the scene of the kiss in 2008 when she was given the distinction of being the Grand Marshal in the New York City Veterans Day parade.